← Heimdall Docs

 );

-const { access_token, expires_in } = await response.json();
+const { access_token, expires_in, scope } = await response.json();

 // Cache the token, refresh before expiry

-return { token: access_token, expiresIn: expires_in };
+return { token: access_token, expiresIn: expires_in, scope };

 }